tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin_instantly.md

 Once you've purchased your bitcoins, we suggest sending your bitcoins to a wallet you own.
 In the future, try to buy bitcoin using other [payment methods](/en/payment-methods/) to avoid fees.

 ## Coinbase

+_This section explains how U.S. users can buy bitcoin instantly at Coinbase.
+However, European users can also buy instantly at Coinbase with a 3D secure debit or credit card._

 U.S. residents must wait five days for purchases at Coinbase to complete.
 This is because when you buy bitcoin with a bank transfer, Coinbase must wait until the transfer has completed.
 Just like with PayPal, when accepting reversible payment methods, companies must be extra certain that they’ve received payment before sending bitcoins.